 You will see that encryption will be automatically activated when you will choose the same recipient for email.

-Now you know how to encrypt and sign a document.
-For a good security, you must verify that the public key you receive exactly come from a person you know before adding it to your public keyring.
+Now you know how to encrypt files and sign a document using gpg in linux.
+For good security, you must verify that the public key you receive exactly come from a person you know before adding it to your public keyring.